 Astragalus herb is used by Chinese doctors to stimulate the immune system and to improve cardiovascular health.
 This plant is native to Northern China and Mongolia and inhabits mostly pine forests and sandy soils.
 Chinese doctors have used astragalus herb to fight the common cold and the flu.

-Only a few human studies have been published with astragalus root and extract.
+Only a few human studies have been published with astragalus extract.

 Products on the market, in health food

 There are dozens of astragalus products available without a prescription.

 Astragalus membranaceus root 470 mg

 Astragalus membranaceus root 500 mg